devFNL/devFNL/README.md

 # Hello there! :wave:

 I'm a Graphic Designer from Argentina who has recently completed my studies to become into a Full Stack Developer.
-My stack includes Java, Spring, Hibernate, MySQL, HTML, CSS, JavaScript and React.
+My stack includes Java, MySQL, HTML, CSS, JavaScript and React.
 Currently i'm studying Typescript. </br>

 I'm excited to apply my skills to real-world challenges, creating meaningful projects and keep growing in the world of development! 🚀